|

 (+) | W_n([n odd]) | the number of alternating permutations A000111.

-(+) | W_n([n odd]) / n! | for 0<=n the Euler zeta number A099612/A099617 (see Wikipedia on Bernoulli number).
-[Peter Luschny, Dec 29 2008]
+(+) | W_n([n odd]) / n! | for 0<=n the Euler zeta number A099612/A099617 (see Wikipedia on Bernoulli number). - Peter Luschny, Dec 29 2008

-The diagonals in the full triangle (with zero coefficients) of the polynomials have the general form E(k)*C(n+k,k) (k>=0 fixed, n=0,1,...) where E(n) are the Euler numbers in the enumeration A122045 and the C(n,k) are the binomial coefficients A007318.
-For k=2 we find the triangular numbers A000217 and for k=4 A154286.
-[Peter Luschny, Jan 06 2009]
+The diagonals in the full triangle (with zero coefficients) of the polynomials have the general form E(k)*binomial(n+k,k) (k>=0 fixed, n=0,1,...) where E(n) are the Euler numbers in the enumeration A122045.
+For k=2 we find the triangular numbers A000217 and for k=4 A154286. - Peter Luschny, Jan 06 2009

-Contribution from Peter Bala, Jun 10 2009: (Start)
+From Peter Bala, Jun 10 2009: (Start)

 The Swiss-Knife polynomials W_n(x) may be expressed in terms of the Bernoulli polynomials B(n,x) as